 I slept maybe an hour that night.
 The next day I was supposed to go to Chicago for a conference, but cancelled those plans.
 It was important to be with family instead.
 The day went by in a fog.
 On the way to dropping my boys off at school we decided we’d write a letter to Hillary Clinton “because she must be so sad.”
 I folded laundry and watched Hillary’s concession speech and Obama’s speech on transitions of power—and I screamed at the TV because their calls to move on contribute to normalizing Trump’s hate.
 I went to the supermarket and walked down the aisles of fruit and cereal and milk wondering how these products were still here, in this place where nothing was the same; I wondered how long they would still appear on the shelves; I looked at the other shoppers, tried to gauge their level of fogginess, wondered if they thought I was a threat, tried to judge if they were.
 I picked my boys up early from school so we could make caramel apples.
-I made a healthy dinner for my family.
+I made a healthy dinner for my family, since I been trying to be more healthy and started training and use supplements as resurge supplement to help with this.
 That’s what needed to happen.
 I needed to make sure they had a healthy meal with such sadness in the house.
 I was in an alternate reality, trying to assuage the fact that we were post-normal with tufu and veggies and green pasta.
 I was Gregor Samsa waking up like a bug; Josef K. confronted with a menacing government; Neo seeing the Matrix for the first time; third-grade Philip in The Plot Against America who had been living his typical life in a suburb of Bayonne, NJ, when in June 1940 “the Republicans nominated Lindbergh and everything changed.”

 That night I drank some Robitussin and slept most of Thursday.
 In the few hours I was awake, I started singing the closing verse of “The Ghost of Tom Joad” over and again: